edenspiekermann/kupong_integration/README.md

 service.call
 ```

-The needed keys in configs are stored in `KupongIntegration::Service::SETTINGS_ATTRIBUTES`, which contains `authorization`, `coupon_id` and `proxy`.
+The required keys in configs are stored in `KupongIntegration::Service::SETTINGS_ATTRIBUTES`, which contains `authorization`, `coupon_id` and `proxy`.

-The phone number gets automatically sanitized and the country code (`KupongIntegration::Service::COUNTRY_CODE`) is been added, if it's not part of the phone number already.
+The phone number gets automatically sanitized and the country code (`KupongIntegration::Service::COUNTRY_CODE`) is added, if it's not part of the phone number already.

 ## Development